tasmota/docs/docs/Smart-Meter-Interface.md

 ### Holley DTZ541 (SML)

-This script reads pretty much all given informations.
+This script reads pretty much all given information.
 Make sure to enable `info` in the settings, otherwise you only get total / current consuption and total export.

 This script was used and tested on a WeMos D1 mini with an IR Head connected to the RX pin (3).